machine-shop/mothra/README.md

     <img src="./mothra_logo-text.PNG" width="300">
 </p>

-Mothra analyzes images of butterflies and measures their wing lengths.
-Using binarization techniques and calculating the resolution of ruler ticks, we read in images of butterflies and output the millimeter lengths of their wings.
+Mothra analyzes images of lepidopterans — mainly butterflies and moths — and measures their wing lengths.
+Using binarization techniques and calculating the resolution of ruler ticks, we read in images of lepidopterans and output the millimeter lengths of their wings.

 ![example output](examples/result-plot-BMNHE_500607.JPG)